ChorusOne/chorus-one-sdk/book/docs/classes/ton_src.TonNominatorPoolStaker.md

 This **static** method is used to convert BIP39 mnemonic to seed.
 In TON network the seed is used as a private key.

+It can be used for signer initialization, e.g. `FireblocksSigner` or `LocalSigner`.

 ### Returns